arkottke/docker-svl/README.md

 # docker-svl

-Docker contianer for Seismo-VLAB using OpenMPI
+Docker contianer for Seismo-VLAB using intel

 ## Running code locally